ABUSHEIKHSP/DiscoveryStudioVisualizer/README.md

 ![image](https://github.com/ABUSHEIKHSP/DiscoveryStudioVisualizer/assets/96288958/8c5cf397-64b9-4ca5-91f6-8e6756082da8)

-- Then when it is prompted the second time, simply press `Enter` again as you did before.
+- Then when it is prompted the second time, simply press `Enter` again, as you did before.
 No need to do anything else.

 ![image](https://github.com/ABUSHEIKHSP/DiscoveryStudioVisualizer/assets/96288958/d7b02be8-a4da-42ef-baee-097bc42c6f40)